Goods and services for the official use of entitled missions: supplies of goods and services from other EU Member States

 For alcohol and tobacco goods

-For purchases of alcohol and tobacco goods from an approved Tax warehouse in another EU Member State the certificate must be authorised by the Foreign and Commonwealth Office in the first instance.
-This should be sent to tax warehouse prior to the supply taking place.
+For purchases of alcohol and tobacco goods from an approved tax warehouse in another EU Member State the certificate must first be authorised by the Foreign and Commonwealth Office.
+This should then be sent to the tax warehouse prior to the supply taking place.
 All alcohol and tobacco goods are subject to FCO prior authorisation and limits.

 Supplies of goods and services by a UK VAT registered business

-Similarly, where for official use, a supply of goods or services by a UK VAT registered business may be made without VAT when made to an entitled mission in another EU Member State.
+Similarly, a supply of goods or services by a UK VAT registered business may be made without VAT when made to an entitled mission in another EU Member State for that Mission’s official use.
 A completed certificate of exemption of the host Member State, signed by the Head of the Mission, should be provided to the UK business prior to the supply taking place.
-The goods should be removed directly from the UK business address to the official mission premises in the other EU Member State.
+Goods should be removed directly from the UK business address to the official mission premises in the other EU Member State.

 For the acquisition of a new means of transport see DIPPRIV6400.